tchak/rasputin/README.md

 0.13.0

-* new preprocessor for "javascript native" require (WIP)
+* new preprocessor for "javascript native require" (WIP)

 0.12.1